Denton County reports two more COVID-19 deaths - Cross Timbers Gazette | Southern Denton County | Flower Mound | News

-Denton County Public Health announced Monday that two more county residents have died as a result of COVID-19, bringing the countywide total to 51.
+Denton County Public Health announced on Wednesday that two more Denton County residents have died as a result of COVID-19.

-The two people who died were both women in their 70s; one was a resident of Lewisville, and the other was a resident of Corinth Rehabilitation Suites in Corinth.
+The deaths reported Wednesday were a Little Elm man in his 60s and a woman in her 70s who lived in the portion of Dallas that reaches into Denton County.

-“Please keep these two individuals’ families and friends in your thoughts and prayers,” said Denton County Judge Andy Eads.
-“Wearing masks, physically distancing, and washing hands frequently are paramount to us slowing the spread of COVID-19 within Denton County.”
+“As we announce two additional Denton County community members have passed due to COVID-19, we ask you to keep their families and friends in your thoughts and prayers,” said Denton County Judge Andy Eads.
+“Each of us play a vital role in slowing the spread of COVID-19 within Denton County.
+We ask you to wear masks, physically distance, and wash and sanitize your hands frequently.”

-DCPH also announced 87 newly confirmed COVID-19 cases, as well as 52 new recoveries.
-There are now 2,796 active cases in Denton County, and 3,361 total recoveries.
-A vast majority of Denton County’s coronavirus cases are a result of local transmission and contact with a confirmed case, according to DCPH.
+DCPH also announced 162 newly confirmed cases of COVID-19 in the county, as well as 64 new recoveries.
+The death toll is now 53.

 To minimize spread of COVID-19, DCPH urges all community members to: